Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 ### How the Dependencies are Updated

 Before the `OnUpdate` of the `SubSystem` executes, the system registers itself with the `LatiosWorld` as the active running system.
-From there, the `LatiosWorld` forwards all `Dependency` updates to that system and also records a list of all Entity-ICollectionComponent pairs which have been accessed and need their internal `JobHandle`s updated.
+From there, the `LatiosWorld` forwards all `Dependency` updates to that system and also records a list of all `Entity`-`ICollectionComponent` pairs which have been accessed and need their internal `JobHandle`s updated.
 After the `OnUpdate` finishes, the `SubSystem` passes the final `Dependency` to the `LatiosWorld` which then commits the `Dependency` to the internal storage.

 **Warning:** Be careful when iterating through collection components in an `Entities.ForEach` loop like the following: